Journals & Databases

 PubMed contains more than 30 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites.
 For articles not available full-text in PubMed, search Google Scholar or the Academic Search Premier database or request them through interlibrary loan.

 With daily updates, Regional Business News provides comprehensive full text for regional U.S. and Canadian business publications (including titles from Crain Communications).
 Regional Business News tracks 239 sources (217 in full text).

 Science.gov searches over 60 databases and over 2,200 scientific websites to provide users with access to more than 200 million pages of authoritative federal science information including research and development results.

-Search or browse a multidisciplinary database of 800 open access eBooks.
+Search or browse a multidisciplinary database of over 1000 open access eBooks.
 This database also includes the Child & Adolescent Mental Health eCollection, a set of 98 eBooks great for topics in child development, behavioral health, family studies, psychology, and education.